 The Evolution of the Judogi.

-Now that we have established why Kano developed the judogi, now lets look at that development.
+Now that we have established why Kano developed the judogi, let’s look at its development.
 Unfortunately this is where the details get ‘fuzzy‘.
 Many details in the history of judo were either not documented because no one at the time thought that any particular event was noteworthy, or were lost to time due to being misplaced or destroyed.
 The development of the uniform is one such detail lost.

 We do however have various writings by Kano reflecting on the development of the judogi many years later, as well as a small number of photos from that time.
 Please bear this in mind as what we present next is an educated guess of the evolution of the judogi.
 We will look at the 3 main parts of the judogi in turn.